stabacco/stake-python/README.md

 > `async with StakeClient() as stake_session: ...`

 ## Login with your credentials

+> **_NOTE:_**  On November 2020 the Stake website introduced a *reCAPTCHA* protection on their api, therefore logging in through credentials is currently not working.
+Please log in using the *Session-Token* as described in previous section.

 If you prefer to pass in your username/password credentials to login instead, it's easy to do: